abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 We will start with an example of a functor that is very *meta* - the diagrams/illustrations in this book.

-You might have noticed that diagrams play a special role in category theory - while in other disciplines they only serve a complementary function i.e. they only show what is already defined in another way, here *the diagrams themselves serve as definitions*.
+You might have noticed that diagrams play a special role in category theory - while in other disciplines their function is merely complementary i.e. they only show what is already defined in another way, here *the diagrams themselves serve as definitions*.

 For example, in chapter 1 we presented the following definition of functional composition.